vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/Troubleshooting.md

 Run ```minikube service client-0-ethrpc``` to fetch the url.
 You can also use ```kubectl port-forward svc/client-0-ethrpc 8545:8545``` in case you want to use a particular port number.

+### I am getting "CrashLoopBackOff" error when I do "kubectl get pods"
+A. We have seen this issue in arm64 architecture and are working on it.
+Meanwhile please use amd64 machine instead.
+If you are not on arm64 and still seeing an issue, please raise an issue with details of your system and logs.